-Would you like to discover Paris in an unusual way?
+Would you like to discover an unusual side of Paris?
 Fancy a change of scene from your daily grind?
 Did you know that it is possible in Paris to travel to Asia then back to the Middle-Ages in less than 15 minutes?

-Follow us for a walk that will take you from the Chinese quarter of Paris (in the 13th district) right to castle that’s symbolic of France’s history, the Castle of Vincennes
+Follow us for a walk that will take you from the Chinese quarter of Paris (in the 13th district) right to a castle that’s symbolic of France’s history, the Chateau de Vincennes.

 The Parisian Chinatown

 Yes!
-You maybe didn’t knew it but there is a Parisian Chinatown.
-From Peking duck to Buddhist temple, from jiaozi & baozi to 6-door limousines rented for weddings, you will all the cultural and culinary specialties you’d want on a trip to China…without leaving Paris!
+Did you know that there was a Parisian Chinatown?
+From Peking duck to Buddhist temples, from jiaozi and baozi to 6-door limousines for weddings, you’ll find all the cultural and culinary specialties you’d want on a trip to China… without leaving Paris!

 Where is the Chinese district in Paris?

-You can access to it by subway stations Porte d’Ivry (line 7), Porte de Choisy (line 7 and tramway 3a), and also Olympiades (line 14).
+You can access it by the subway stations Porte d’Ivry (line 7), Porte de Choisy (line 7 and tramway 3a), and also Olympiades (line 14).

-The architecture of the Chinese neighborhood of Paris is not as picturesque as Chinatown in London or San Francisco, but the Chinese influence is unrivalled thanks to the multitude of trades on offer, which are almost exclusively Asian.
+The architecture of the Chinese neighborhood of Paris is not as picturesque as Chinatown in London or San Francisco, but the Chinese influence is unrivalled thanks to the multitude of Asian stores.

-If you are crazy about Chinese food or if you just want to try some fresh Asian products that you’d fine nowhere else in Paris, go for it.
+If you are crazy about Chinese food or if you just want to try some fresh Asian products that you won’t find anywhere else in Paris, go for it!

-Two big Tang Frères supermarkets (Chinese Laotian property) and Paristore offer unheard products imported 100 % from China.
-The place serves as a meeting point for the Chinese and Indochinese people from Northern France.
+Two big Tang Frères supermarkets and Paristore offer exotic products imported from China and other parts of Southeast Asia.
+The place serves as a meeting point for Chinese and Asian people from all over Northern France.

-Most importantly, do not miss the Chinese New Year’s Eve that takes place in the Paris Chinatown between January 21st and February 20th each year .
-A wonderful parade, where lion and dragon dances are mixed together, bringing the streets to life with a festive mood.
+Most importantly, do not miss the Chinese New Year’s Eve celebration that takes place in Paris’ Chinatown between 21st January and 20th February each year.
+A wonderful parade, with lion and dragon dances, will bring the streets to life with a festive mood.

 The Castle of Vincennes

-Do you dream of going to the Parisian Middle Ages?
-No need to go far : Vincennes and its historic castle, amongst best-preserved castles in Europe, has everything to please you!
+Do you dream of visiting Paris in the Middle Ages?
+No need to go far!
+Vincennes and its historic chateau, one of the best-preserved castles in Europe, has everything you could want!

-The Vincennes Castle is situated on the Paris avenue , in Vincennes, a suburb close to Paris.
-It is open from May 21st to September 22nd, from 10 am to 6 pm, and from September 23rd to May 20th, from 10 am to 5 pm.
+The Chateau de Vincennes is situated on the Avenue de Paris in Vincennes, a suburb close to Paris.
+It is open from 21st May to 22nd September, from 10 am to 6 pm, and from 23rd September to 20th May, from 10 am to 5 pm.

 There are several ways to get there.
 We recommend that you visit the RATP website to find the quickest way to get there.

-Like the Louvre, the Vincennes Castle was constructed during the reign of Charles V in the 14th century.
-Considered to be one of the biggest and best conserved Castles in Europe, the Vincennes Castle is also one of the most important Castles in French history.
-If you want to learn more about this period of French history, the Middle Ages, Vincennes is the ideal place for you.
+Like the Louvre, the Chateau de Vincennes was built during the reign of Charles V in the 14th century.
+Considered to be one of the biggest and best preserved castles in Europe, the Chateau de Vincennes is also one of the most important castles in French history.
+If you want to learn more about the Middle Ages in France, Vincennes is the ideal place for you.

 You will be impressed by this wonderful historical site and you will also be able to continue your visit by walking through the picturesque and charming streets of Vincennes.
-The Castle also has also a huge forest of Vincennes and zoo that you can explore with your children.
+The Castle also has also the huge Vincennes woods and a zoo that you can explore with your children.

-How to get from Chinatown to Vincennes Castle in under 15 minutes ?
+How to get from Chinatown to the Chateau de Vincennes in under 15 minutes ?